jhuckaby/pixl-server-storage/docs/Transactions.md

 The transaction system is designed for JSON records only.
 Binary records are not included as part of a transaction, and operations are silently passed straight through.
 Meaning, any calls accessing binary records inside of a transaction will result in the original record being changed.
 This behavior may be changed in a future version.

 Please note that transactions aren't 100% [ACID compliant](https://en.wikipedia.org/wiki/ACID), but they do follow *most* of the rules.
-When using the local filesystem engine, the real question is durability, as in what happens in the event of a sudden power loss.
-When a transaction is committed, by design it could involve changing a huge amount of files.
-While this operation is "effectively atomic" by way of advisory locking, the filesystem may still end up in an unknown state after sudden reboot, for example in the middle of a very large commit.
-Now, the system does have automatic recovery using a rollback log, and *should* be able to restore the filesystem to the state right before the commit.
-But really, when we're talking about yanking power cords, lightning strikes and brown-outs, who the hell knows.
-The rollback log may be incomplete or corrupted (yes, we call [fsync](https://nodejs.org/api/fs.html#fsfsyncfd-callback) on it before ever starting the commit, but even then, things can happen -- fsync isn't a 100% guarantee, especially with SSDs).
+The main thing to understand is durability, as in what happens in the event of a sudden power loss, process crash, storage outage or network failure during a commit.
+When a transaction is committed, by design it may involve changing a large number of records in your configured storage engine.
+While this operation is "effectively atomic" by way of advisory locking and rollback logging, the underlying engine may still end up in an unknown state if it fails halfway through a large commit.
+The system does have automatic recovery using a rollback log, and *should* be able to restore storage to the state right before the commit.
+But really, when we're talking about yanking power cords, lightning strikes, brown-outs or remote storage outages, who the hell knows.
+The rollback log may be incomplete or corrupted (yes, we call [fsync](https://nodejs.org/api/fs.html#fsfsyncfd-callback) on it before ever starting the commit, but even then, things can happen, and fsync isn't a 100% guarantee, especially with SSDs).

 I guess the bottom line is, always keep backups of your data!